dune3d/dune3d-docs/step-import.rst

 The shapes from an imported STEP model can also be made available in the solid model of Sketch Groups by selecting "In solid model" in the Selection tab.
-This is supposed to be useful for customizing existing part, such as adding text to a 3D-printed phone case.
+This feature of STEP entities is only available in Sketch Groups.
+It's supposed to be useful for customizing an existing part, such as adding text to a 3D-printed phone case.

 To move anchors that fall inside of the solid after reloading a STEP